 Recorded in London and Hamburg, featuring extensive liner notes from John Fordham, original artwork and design, the limited edition 180gram triple vinyl is released in the UK on April 15th, following special performances at Birmingham’s CBSO Centre and London’s King’s Place in March.
 Retrospection is a joint release from Birmingham-based Stoney Lane Records and vinyl specialists Impossible Ark.

 released April 15, 2016

 #SLR1920 - Stoney Lane Records / Impossible Ark Records

 ⓒ Hans Koller 2016

-Inventive and independent record label, growing out of a whole host of musical projects, collaborations, inventions,
+Inventive, independent artist-led label, growing out of a whole host of musical inventions, collaborations, experiments,

-experiments, friendships and weird & wonderful ideas, centred around Birmingham, UK.
-We focus on distinctive and exciting new music, going wherever the music takes us – crossing the eclectic worlds of jazz, contemporary classical, improvisation, subtle electronics, and world/roots...more
+friendships and performances, centered around the city of Birmingham, UK.
+We focus on distinctive and exciting new music and people that we love, going wherever the music takes us – a core of jazz, crossing the eclectic worlds of improv, classical, electronics & world roots...more